 - It causes overgrazing of vegetation and food scarcity for the wild herbivore animal species such as wild goats and sheep, which are the main prey of snow leopards.

-- With reduced vegetation, wild herbivore animals are going to become fewer and the snow leopards have no other choice but to prey on domestic livestock for its survival.
+- With reduced vegetation, wild herbivore animals are going to become fewer and the snow leopards have no other choice but to prey on domestic livestock for their survival.

 - The livestock owners and farmers either kill the snow leopards to retaliate and revenge or to secure its remaining domestic animals.